MickHarrigan/leetcode_tracker/README.md

 ```
 Using `tag` has a question pop up about what to do with tags either add, remove, edit, or search for tags.

+#### Usage
+The goal is to make no subcommands deeper than `tag add` or similar.
+This should be handled by
+either the prompts after running this command, or a set of flags for more depth.

 ### Submitting a Problem
 This utility allows the user to submit the problem as a response and see output.